markmadej/ifp-scrape/README.md

 Some of the names do have commas in them, so importing these into Excel or whatever via CSV import may not be that easy (hence the `$$$$` as a workaround separator).
 Blame the data. ;)

-## Known issues

-Some names simply won't pull up properly when you type the name into the IFP box.
-If you remove a few characters sometimes the name will show in the list.
-It's weird, I don't know what causes it, and at the time I'm writing this I haven't fixed it yet.
-My solution is to look at the console (currently `NoSuchElementException`s are being thrown) and manually go in and add those points to the file.

 ## Running tests

 You can run the test suite via this command: